-Speaking of, a trend in recent days involves broadsiding Makoto Nanaya with these accusations, proving even an Ensemble Darkhorse is not immune.
+Speaking of, a trend late in the life cycle of Continuum Shift involved broadsiding Makoto Nanaya with these accusations, proving even an Ensemble Darkhorse is not immune.
 Arguments used against her include distorting the story, downplaying or omitting her character flaws, and ceaseless undue praise for her character and ability.
 Many of these accusations, in reality, come from acting only on surface stimuli - further insight explains all of these phenomena at work in a believable fashion.
 Further, like Noel, any perceived "Sue traits" may have set Relius' crosshairs squarely on her as a byproduct.

 Rachel Alucard has also been assaulted due to withholding vital information without consequence and exploiting her power as a means to alleviate her ceaseless boredom.
 Given an observer's role, she was forbidden from acting directly in Calamity Trigger, and in Continuum Shift she sloughed it off in order to change the world for the better.
 Even then, she finds it's a learning experience... one which she shows trouble in adjusting to, and she is opened up to backdraft for her aforementioned transgressions.